 Geology and Florida Springs

-While making the Florida Springs Map, Florida Caves Map, and Florida Cave Diving Map it was clear that all sites required a resource to explain terminology and origin of Florida's bedrock.
+While making the Florida Springs Map, Florida Caves Map, and Florida Parks Map it was clear that all sites required a resource to explain terminology and origin of Florida's bedrock.
 A site that would explain: How are Springs, Sinks, and Caves formed?, Why Florida has so many springs?, Where in Florida are springs and sinks concentrated?